IsaiahCasarez/BaseRN_GoogleCAHSI/README.md

-Initial outline for the RegioNinja project implementation:
+Initial working impmlementatiin for the RegioNinja project:

-parser is almost working needs for edge case testing and code formatting
+Parser is almost working needs for edge case testing and code formatting